keploy/keploy/CODE_OF_CONDUCT.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

-## Our Standards
+## Expected Behavior

-Examples of behaviour that contributes to a positive environment for our community include:
+The following behaviors are expected and requested of all community members:

+ * Act authentically and participate actively in the community to help maintain a positive and productive environment.
+ * Show consideration and respect in all your actions and speech.
+Avoid any behavior that is demeaning, discriminatory, or harassing.
+ * Seek collaboration as an initial step instead of conflict.
+ * Refrain from demeaning, discriminatory, or harassing behavior and speech.
+ * Report any unsafe situations, distress or violations of the code of conduct to the maintainers through [Slack](https://join.slack.com/t/keploy/shared_invite/zt-12rfbvc01-o54cOG0X1G6eVJTuI_orSA).
-* Demonstrating empathy and kindness toward other people
+* Practice empathy and kindness towards other community members.
-* Being respectful of differing opinions, viewpoints, and experiences
+* Respect diverse opinions, perspectives, and experiences.
-* Giving and gracefully accepting constructive feedback
+* Give and receive constructive feedback in a gracious manner.
-* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
-* Focusing on what is best not just for us as individuals, but for the overall community
+* Take responsibility for your actions and apologize for mistakes.
+Use them as learning opportunities.
+* Prioritize the well-being and success of the community as a whole over individual gain.

 Examples of unacceptable behavior include:

+* Violence, threats of violence or any language that incites violence towards any individual or group is prohibited.
+ * Discriminatory jokes and language, such as those based on gender, race, sexual orientation, religion, ability, or any other characteristic, is strictly forbidden.
+ * Displaying or sharing sexually explicit or violent content is prohibited.
+ * Any form of harassment, including but not limited to "doxing" (posting or threatening to post other people's personally identifying information) is prohibited.
+ * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
+* Publishing any personal information of others without their explicit consent is strictly forbidden.
-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+* Using sexualized language or imagery, or making any sexual advances towards another person is prohibited.
-* Trolling, insulting or derogatory comments, and personal or political attacks
-* Public or private harassment
-* Publishing others' private information, such as a physical or email address, without their explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Harassment, whether it be public or private, will not be tolerated.

 ## Enforcement Responsibilities

-Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+Organizations' maintainers are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

-Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+They have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

 ## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies within all community spaces related to Keploy, and also applies when an individual is officially representing the community in public spaces.
 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed